 For submitting a contribution, please include the following:

 - No longer than 1 A4 page which covers: title, description of the theme you are addressing, short presentation of format (workshop, paper presentation, etc.)

 Please send your idea for a contribution by September 30 to Sanna Barrineau:

 Themes: We invite you to tell stories that speak to the following themes:

 - Student leadership – When did/does it work well?
 What are the benefits?
 What are the drawbacks?
 What constitutes a sound enabling of student leadership and what constitutes unsound practices of free labour and how do you balance these tensions?

-- Diverse perspectives – What role have more-than-human others played and what role will they play?
-How far has CEMUS education engaged with indigenous knowledge and perspectives?
-What is the role of guests and guest lecturers?
+- Diverse perspectives – How far has Western education engaged with marginalised knowledge and perspectives?
+What role have more-than-human others played and what role will they play?

 - University education – Is the university the right place to do climate and sustainability education today?
 What education do we need for the future?
 The university as a business is a condition of education; how is that condition handled and what are the outcomes?
 How do you stay disruptive when you are part of the university today?

 - Learning & engagement – What does a pedagogy that is active and participatory look like?
 How are we preparing students to do engaged learning?
 So, you want your students to change the world – what preparation is required?